joelclermont/kendo-docs/converted/javascript-dependencies.md

 ### JavaScript files used by Kendo UI

-Every widget from **Kendo UI** needs its JavaScript files to be included in order to work properly.
-This help topic lists the JavaScript files required by each widget.
+Every widget from **Kendo UI** needs its JavaScript files to be included in order to work properly This help topic lists the JavaScript files required by each widget.

 ### Combined Scripts